Seismic Slam Barbarian BiS Gear, Gems, and Paragon Points

 Bracers of Destruction are a cornerstone piece for the playstyle.
 These bracers are tailored for a Seismic Slam, increasing the skill's damage against the first ten enemies struck by up to 500%.
 Keep in mind the item's specific targeting requirements and try to position yourself so that priority targets are struck first.
 The preferred stats are Strength, Vitality, Crit Chance and Cold elemental damage, along with as high of a Seismic Slam damage roll as you can find.

-As for weapons, we recommend that you dual wield the Seismic Slam-synergistic combination of Fjord Cutter and Echoing Fury.
+Weapons-wise (in non-Seasonal or pre-Etheral play), we recommend that you dual wield the Seismic Slam-synergistic combination of Fjord Cutter and Echoing Fury.
 Fjord Cutter has been updated in Patch 2.6.7 to greatly increase your Seismic Slam damage and attack speed against Slowed or Chilled enemies, synergizing perfectly with the Permafrost rune.
 Echoing Fury on the other hand simply feeds into the Attack Speed frenzy of this build with its scaling IAS and movement speed bonuses.
 These weapons' use is further reinforced by the ability to extract Fury of the Vanished Peak's Seismic Slam damage bonus into Kanai's Cube.

 Desired Stats, Breakpoints and Other Notes